garciaalvaro/post-meta-controls/README.txt

 = Setting - Range =

-The following are all the available options for a Setting - Range.
+The following are all the available options for a **Setting - Range**.

 	$range = array(
 		'type'            => 'range', // Required.